hashwanthickka25bhi10005-lab/DIGITAL-LITERACY-PROJECT/task-5-cybercrime/casestudy.md

 # Cybercrime Type: UPI Online Payment Fraud
-## 1. What is the crime?
-UPI online payment fraud is a cybercrime where scammers trick people into sending money through fake payment requests, QR codes, or phishing links.
+UPI online payment fraud is one of the most common cybercrimes in India.
+In this type of fraud, scammers trick people into sending money or sharing their UPI PIN.

-The fraudsters pretend to be bank officials, customer care, or buyers/sellers.
-## 2. How it happens (Step by Step)
-The scammer contacts the victim through phone call, SMS, WhatsApp, or email.
-The scammer pretends to be a bank employee or online buyer.
-They send a fake payment link or QR code.
-They tell the victim to scan the QR code to receive money.
-The victim enters the UPI PIN.
-Money gets transferred from the victim’s account to the scammer’s account.
-The scammer blocks the victim after receiving the money.
-## 3. Who is usually targeted?
-College students
-Elderly people
-Online sellers and buyers
-People who are new to digital payments
-People who do not know about cyber frauds
-## 4. Consequences
-Loss of money
-Personal data theft
-Stress and mental pressure
-Bank account misuse
-Online identity theft
-# Example Incident Case (India)
-Real Incident Example
-In many cities in India, scammers call people pretending to be bank officials.
-They say that the victim’s bank account or ATM card will be blocked.
-They ask for OTP or send a fake UPI link.
-Once the victim enters OTP or UPI PIN, money is withdrawn from their account.
-Many people have lost thousands of rupees through this fraud.
-Cybercrime departments receive many complaints related to UPI fraud every day.
+The fraud usually happens step by step.
+First, the scammer contacts the victim through a phone call, message, or fake advertisement.
+They may pretend to be a bank employee, customer care executive, or online seller.
+Then they send a fake payment link or QR code and ask the victim to scan it to receive money.
+However, scanning the QR code actually sends money instead of receiving it.
+The victim enters the UPI PIN and the money is transferred to the scammer’s account.

+Students, elderly people, and people who are not familiar with digital payments are usually targeted.
+The consequences include financial loss, stress, and loss of personal information.

+This case shows the importance of digital literacy and awareness about online payment safety.